Syrian crisis

 Crisis in Syria: What you need to know

 More than a decade of humanitarian crisis and hostilities has left children in Syria facing one of the most complex emergencies in the world.
-Two thirds of the population requires assistance because of a worsening economic crisis, continued localized hostilities, mass displacement and devastated public infrastructure.
+Two thirds of the population required assistance because of a worsening economic crisis, continued localized hostilities, mass displacement and devastated public infrastructure.
+Now, the country is also grappling with severe human and material damage from catastrophic earthquakes and aftershocks in February 2023 that have left families in urgent need of food, water, shelter, and emergency medical and psychosocial assistance.

 Around 90 per cent of families in the country live in poverty, while more than 50 per cent are food insecure.
 The economic crisis is worsening negative coping mechanisms and particularly affecting female-headed households while contributing to the normalization of gender-based violence and child exploitation.

-For many children in Syria, war is the only thing they know.
+For many children in Syria, conflict is the only thing they know.
 They continue to live in fear of violence, landmines, and explosive remnants of war.
-They struggle with physical and psychological scars of war.
+They struggle with physical and psychological scars of conflict.

-The war has also brought one of the largest education crises in recent history, with a whole generation of Syrian children paying the price of conflict.
-Education facilities are overstretched, and many schools cannot be used because they have been destroyed, damaged, shelter displaced families or are being used for military purposes.
-By late 2022, only two-thirds of schools were fully functional, while there were 2.4 million children out of school and 1.6 million at risk of dropping out.
+The conflict has also brought one of the largest education crises in recent history, with a whole generation of Syrian children paying the price of conflict.
+Education facilities are overstretched, and many schools cannot be used because they have been destroyed, damaged, shelter displaced families or are being used for other purposes.

 Children with disabilities carry a double burden when it comes to violence, threats to their health and safety, hunger, risk of abuse, and loss of education.
 Lack of mobility and difficulty fleeing harm have further compounded the challenges they face.

-What is UNICEF doing to help children in the Syrian crisis?
+What is UNICEF doing to help children in Syria?

 Across Syria and in the neighbouring countries, UNICEF and partners continue to work to protect children, to help them cope with the impact of conflict.
 This includes improving psychosocial support to help children and caregivers recover from trauma, as well as delivering lifesaving support and services for children struggling physically and psychologically.

-UNICEF delivers critical humanitarian assistance, such as vaccines and other health and nutrition items across the country, including accessing hard-to-reach areas.
+UNICEF delivers critical humanitarian assistance, such as safe drinking water, vaccines and other health and nutrition items across the country, including accessing hard-to-reach areas.
 Meanwhile, UNICEF and partners are improving school facilities, training teachers and repairing water and sanitation facilities.